Voluntary Quit Disqualifications

 The following rules apply to ending a Voluntary Quit/Reduction of Work Effort Disqualification:

 • Following the completion of a minimum disqualification period, an individual who is otherwise eligible, may apply for CalFresh and be approved if it is determined that the individual is in compliance with the CalFresh work registration requirements.
-For the purpose of this provision, in compliance means the individual is fulfilling one of the CalFresh work registration requirements, or he/she agrees to fulfill the requirements listed in Section 29.5.1.
+For the purpose of this provision, in compliance means the individual is fulfilling one of the CalFresh work registration requirements, or he/she agrees to fulfill the requirements listed in the topic Registrant Requirements.

-• If an individual qualifies for any of the exemption listed in Section 29.2 during the disqualification period, the disqualification period shall end and the individual may reestablish eligibility by reapplying for CalFresh benefits, if otherwise eligible.
+• If an individual qualifies for any of the Work Registration Exemptions during the disqualification period, the disqualification period shall end, and the individual may reestablish eligibility by reapplying for CalFresh benefits if otherwise eligible.

 Appeals

-When a state hearing is requested in a timely manner, the Appeals Unit shall notify the EW.
-The EW shall authorize “aid paid pending” ONLY if the certification period has not expired.
+When a state hearing is requested in a timely manner, the Appeals Unit shall notify the SSBS.
+The SSBS shall authorize “aid paid pending” only if the certification period has not expired.

 If the household loses the hearing, begin the disqualification period effective the first of the month after the hearing decision is rendered.
 (Don't send a second disqualification NOA.)